rinorcakaj/rinorcakaj.github.io/_pages/about.md

 My background
 ---
 I received my M.Sc. in Mathematics interdisciplinary Informatics and my B.Sc. in Business Mathematics at the Technical University (TU) of Darmstadt.
+During my studies I worked as a student trainee at KPMG and Segura & Jesberger GmbH (Family Office).